- About Overview

 My research expertise

-Health literacy, Health communication including culturally sensitive communication strategies to enhance medication compliance
+health literacy, health communication including culturally sensitive communication strategies to enhance medication compliance, pharmacy education

 MPH, Public Health, San Jose State University, 2005

 Pre-Pharmacy, University of Southern California (USC), 1981